How to Fix Error 0x80070141: Device is Unreachable

 9. Then, Paste them to the desired location.

 Method 3.
-Run the Hardware and Devices troubleshooter
+Run the Hardware and Devices Troubleshooter

 A File Explorer glitch can prevent your PC from establishing a stable connection with your Android device.
 You can run the Hardware and Devices troubleshooter, which should detect and resolve the issue automatically.
 Typically, you would have to navigate to the Troubleshooters menu and run the Hardware and Devices troubleshooter from there.
-However, in Windows 10 v1809 or later, this troubleshooter was hidden but not removed.
-Still, you can run the Hardware and Devices troubleshooter using the elevated Command prompt.

 1. Simultaneously hold down Windows+R keys to open Run.